arkoblog/odp-v2-docs/docs/2c2_methodology.rst

 2. Heuristic evaluation of the existing user interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The evaluation exercise is intended to identify and assess problems with the existing user interface.
-It is hoped that learnings from the user sense-making exercise will pave way for a thorough heuristic evaluation of the currently existing portal on the following three dimensions:
+It is hoped that learnings from the user sense-making exercise will pave way for a thorough heuristic evaluation of the currently existing portal across the following three dimensions:

 1. **Learnability**: This refers to an assessment of how easy or difficult it is for identified user groups to learn how to use the system.
 We will be looking at things like: